Skip to main content

 If you have a complaint about a passenger transport service, first lodge your complaint with the booking service.

-If you are unhappy with their response, or you believe that the complaint is of a serious customer service or safety matter, you can make a complaint through Adelaide Metro – Contact Us or by phoning 1300 311 108.
+If you are unhappy with their response, or you believe that the complaint is of a serious customer service or safety matter, you can make a complaint through Adelaide Metro – Contact Us or by phoning 1300 311 108, or by phoning Accreditation and Licensing.

 For more options, visit Passenger transport enquiries, feedback and complaints.